 Estradiol is included in Region Stockholm's table of pharmaceuticals with a negative environmental impact according to the environmental programme 2017–2021.

 Estradiol is more easily degraded than ethinyl estradiol in the body, in the wastwater treatment plant, in the environment and is less potent in fish.
 An oral dose of 1.5 mg estradiol gives an excreeted dose in the urine of only 100 micrograms.
 Therefore, the risk is probably lower with estradiol despite the often higher dosage.

-Is recommended in The Wise list.
+Estradiol is recommended in the Wise list.
+The Wise list is the drug formulary of essential medicines for common diseases in Region Stockholm from the Drug and Therapeutics Committee.
 Environmental classification of pharmaceuticals is taken into consideration, sometimes with other environmental aspects, when selecting pharmaceuticals for the Wise list.
 When comparable pharmaceuticals are equivalent to medical effects, safety and pharmaceutical efficacy, environmental impact and price are considered.